lanl/LATTE/README.md

 Additionally, this program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2.0 of the License.
 Accordingly, this program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+#Compiling LATTE (Makefile):

+In order to compile the LATTE code we proceed as following.
+We enter the LATTE directory (`cd ~/LATTE`) and modify the `makefile.CHOICES` file according to the operative system, libraries, compiler, etc. There are several examples of `makefile.CHOICES` files inside the makefiles directory (`~/LATTE/makefiles`) that could be used as a template to replace the `makefile.CHOICES` that is located in the main directory.

+To build the code just type make inside the main directory as follows:

+          $ cd; cd ~/LATTE
+          $ make; make test

+The latter should build the code and test it with some examples that are located in `~/LATTE/tests`.

+#Compiling LATTE (Cmake):

 # Authors

 Nicolas Bock (T-1)